microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 **Example: Add custom registries to the configuration**

 > [!NOTE]
-> Depending on the registry kind you may need to provide different information
+> Depending on the registry kind, you may need to provide different information
 > in the `registries` array.
 See the [`vcpkg-configurtion.json`
 > reference](../reference/vcpkg-configuration-json.md#registries) to learn which
 > properties are required for each registry kind.